DogMan7/TradingView-Binance-webhook-server/README.md

 This strategy is implemented to increase the likelihood of the limit orders being filled.
 By setting the buy price slightly higher than the current market price, it increases the chances of a seller matching the order.
 Similarly, by setting the sell price slightly lower than the current market price, it increases the chances of a buyer matching the order.

-These percentages are hardcoded in the server code and can be adjusted according to the user's trading strategy.
-For example, if a user wants to place limit buy orders at a price that is 0.5% above the current market price, they would modify the calculation in the code where the limit price is set for buy orders.
+These percentages are hardcoded in the server code and can be adjusted according to your trading strategy.
+For example, if you want to place limit buy orders at a price that is 0.5% above the current market price, you would modify the calculation in the code where the limit price is set for buy orders.
 The same applies for adjusting the percentage for limit sell orders. these numbers were setup purely for testing and you should adjust them to suit your strategys and the markets that you're trading

 ...........................................................................................................................................................................................................................................................................................................